distriqt/ANE-IDFA/docs/site/docs/idfa/add-the-extension.md

+---
+title: Add the Extension
+sidebar_label: Add the Extension
+---

 First step is always to add the extension to your development environment.
-To do this use the tutorial located [here](https://airnativeextensions.github.io/tutorials/getting-started).
+To do this use the tutorial located [here](/docs/tutorials/getting-started).